xomart/sketch-9patch/README.md

 # 9 Patch Generator

-This plugin would convert selected artboards to 9patch layout, then export them to xxx.9.png at Desktop.
+This Sketch plugin would convert selected artboards to 9patch layout, then export them to xxx.9.png at Desktop.

 ## Note